 2. Make a Vegan Apple Berry Crumble

-Baked apple desserts are all too often defined by copious amounts of butter and mountainous dollops of dairy, which is why this Vegan Apple Berry Crumble from The Green Diva is a blessing for those who prefer their confections sans animals.
+Baked apple desserts are all too often defined by copious amounts of butter and mountainous dollops of dairy, which is why this Vegan Apple Berry Crumble is a blessing for those who prefer their confections sans animals.